dkwgit/IntroToDevopsInAWS/README.md

 The idea is that any infrastructure you deploy ought to be deployable via automation, so that it is

 1. Always deployed programmatically, not via a user haphazardly clicking in the console.
 1. Deployed in a controlled fashion, from source code artifacts, under repeatable, well known governance.
-This intro does not deal with governance, but for work in an enterprise context, it's actually a vital elements.
+This intro does not deal with governance, but for work in an enterprise context, governance is perhaps the most vital element of DevOps.

 ### Declarative infrastructure as code tools